CS126SP20/Hot-Shot-psavla2/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![docs](https://img.shields.io/badge/docs-yes-brightgreen)](docs/README.md)

-This project is a fun game of basketball where the user can aim and shoot by mouse to score as many points as possible.

-Below is how the game should look when set up.

 ![Screenshot](screenshot.png)

+**Hot Shot** is a fun game of basketball where the user can aim and shoot by mouse to score as many points as possible as accurately as possible.
+It uses *OpenGL* for graphics to bring the game to life and simulate shooting hoops.

 ### Dependencies
 * [CMake](https://cmake.org/)